 US warns North Korean leadership will be 'utterly destroyed' in case of war

-The United States warned the North Korean leadership that it would "utterly destroyed" if war were to break out, after Pyongyang test fired its most advanced intercontinental ballistic missile, putting the U.S. mainland within range.

-UNITED NATIONS/SEOUL: The United States warned the North Korean leadership that it would be "utterly destroyed" if war were to break out, after Pyongyang test fired its most advanced intercontinental ballistic missile, putting the U.S. mainland within range.
+SEOUL/UNITED NATIONS: The United States warned North Korea's leadership it would be "utterly destroyed" if war were to break out, after Pyongyang test fired its most advanced intercontinental ballistic missile, putting the U.S. mainland within range.

-The Trump administration has repeatedly said all options were on the table in dealing with North Korea's ballistic and nuclear weapons programme, including military ones, but that it still prefers a diplomatic option.
+The Trump administration has repeatedly said all options were on the table in dealing with North Korea's ballistic and nuclear weapons program, including military ones, but that it still prefers a diplomatic option.

 Still, speaking at an emergency U.N.
 Security Council meeting, U.S. ambassador Nikki Haley warned: